V (singer): 2016–present: Solo activities

 Switching over to television in 2022, V starred in the Disney+ reality series In the Soop: Friendcation with Peakboy, Park Seo-joon, Choi Woo-shik, and Park Hyung-sik; it premiered in July and ended in August.

 He appeared in a second reality series, the Prime Video exclusive cooking-travel show Jinny's Kitchen, alongside Park Seo-joon and Choi, in February 2023.
 The following month, he was announced as a brand ambassador for the Indonesian investment company SimInvest and a global ambassador for the French luxury brand Celine.
 He became a brand ambassador for Cartier and the face of the Panthère de Cartier campaign in July.
 After that, Seoul Tourism announced V as the honorary tourism ambassador of Seoul 2023.
-"Scenery", "Winter Bear", and "Snow Flower" were made available on digital download and streaming platforms worldwide as official singles on August 28, ahead of V's debut solo album Layover, which was released on September 8.
+"Scenery", "Winter Bear", and "Snow Flower" were made available on digital download and streaming platforms worldwide as official singles on August 28, ahead of V's debut solo EP Layover, which was released on September 8.
 Per Hanteo Chart, Layover recorded the highest first-week sales by a K-pop solo artist in history, with 2.1 million copies sold.
 In the US, it debuted at number two on the Billboard 200, tying V with bandmates Jimin and Suga (Note: as Agust D) as the highest-charting Korean solo artists in Billboard chart history.
 In December, Compose Coffee officially announced V as its brand ambassador.
 In the same month, the single "Wherever U R" by UMI featuring V was released.

 Artistry

 V possesses a baritone singing voice that has received a generally positive critical reception, with particular praise for his vocal range and "husky" tone.
 He gained wider vocal recognition for his performance of "Stigma", and was praised for his falsettos that showed off his vocal range and unique musicality.
-V's tonality on "Singularity", the opening track of BTS' Love Yourself: Tear (2018), was noted as a prominent "tone setter" on the album by music critic Blanca Méndez.
+V's tonality on "Singularity", the opening track of BTS's Love Yourself: Tear (2018), was noted as a prominent "tone setter" on the album by music critic Blanca Méndez.
 Similarly, Katie Goh of Vice deemed it as "one of V's best vocal performances."
-Karen Ruffini of Elite Daily stated in their article that "V... has no problem producing super soothing, low tones that are a key element in the overall sound for BTS", with Tamar Herman from Billboard also noting that V's lower range is a prominent piece of BTS' music.
+Karen Ruffini of Elite Daily stated in their article that "V... has no problem producing super soothing, low tones that are a key element in the overall sound for BTS", with Tamar Herman from Billboard also noting that V's lower range is a prominent piece of BTS's music.
 V's musicality is heavily influenced by his love for jazz and classical music.
 Eric Benet and Ruben Studdard are among his inspirations.

 As a performer, V is known for his "duality", or his ability to evoke various emotions on stage.
 British journalist Rhian Daly, writing for NME, particularly noted this when discussing V's performance of "Singularity" during the Love Yourself: Speak Yourself World Tour, describing his movements as "precise and deliberate".
 Crystal Bell from MTV noted V's performances often work with live cameras in concert venues, and how he utilizes them to create subtle expressions during performances.